-- This inspection was commissioned by the Department for Education (DfE) to determine if the school is likely to meet the standards if the DfE registers the school. - This was the school's first pre-registration inspection. - The inspector held discussions with the proprietor, chair of governors and executive headteacher.
-He also met with other senior leaders who hold various positions within the company. - The inspector made a tour of the site, both internally and externally, to check the suitability and safety of the premises. - The inspector scrutinised and evaluated a wide range of documents provided by the school, including safeguarding information, statutory policies and the proposed school's curriculum.
+- This inspection was commissioned by the Department for Education (DfE) to determine if the school is likely to meet the standards if the DfE registers the school. - This was the school's first pre-registration inspection. - The inspector held discussions with the chair of the proprietor body and the executive headteacher.
+He also met with other senior leaders, who hold various positions within the company. - The inspector made a tour of the site, both internally and externally, to check the suitability and safety of the premises. - The inspector scrutinised and evaluated a wide range of documents provided by the school, including safeguarding information, statutory policies and the proposed school's curriculum.